Codecademy/docs/content/javascript/concepts/objects/terms/definedProperty/defineProperty.md

 ---
 Title: '.defineProperty()'
-Description: 'defines a property of an object either by creating or modifying.'
+Description: 'Defines a property of an object either by creating or modifying.'
 Subjects:
   - 'Web Development'
   - 'Code Foundations'